 Senior Vice President, Global Public Policy

-About GM: Robert E. Ferguson
+About GM: Bob Ferguson

-Ferguson received a bachelor's degree in communications from Evangel College in Springfield, Missouri, and was named an Outstanding Young Alumnus of the college in 1991.
+Ferguson received a bachelor's degree in communications from Evangel College in Springfield, MO., and was named an Outstanding Young Alumnus of the college in 1991.
 He serves on the boards of the Brazil-U.S. Business Council and the National Association of Manufacturers.
 He is also a founding member of The Conference Board’s Council of Government Relations Executives and is a member of the U.S.-India Business Council’s Executive Committee.
 He and his wife, Debra, live in Franklin, MI.